The Bizarre, the Wicked and the downright Crazy

 Origins of Our Kind

 In any case, it was once thought that Neanderthals were a part of the great chain event of modern man’s evolution but it is now realized that these hairy creatures were a species all of their own.
 Nevertheless they too were a different type of “human.”
 In fact, the evidence tells us that they had figured out fire, had a social order and family ties; great hunting skills, great weapons and tools.
 They also might have even developed superstition and have buried their dead with a concept of the spiritual, which implies subjective thinking.
-And so, they simply were not as dumb
+And so, they simply were not as dumb as they looked!

 Some say that the Neanderthals were killed-off by volcanoes, others because they couldn’t survive the Ice Age and yet others offer that the advanced Cro-Magnon did them in by vicious warring.
 I don’t agree with any of those theories and believe that that they simply melted into the Cro-Magnon heritage through interbreeding but produced offspring that could not reproduce because of the mixture of species.
 Hey, my guess is as good as anyone’s and anyway, the skulls of modern Cro-Magnons and Neanderthals are extremely different but the big, brutish Neanderthals had brains that were bigger than ours.